HassanRasoo98/HassanRasoo98.github.io/_posts/2025-06-15-install-cursor-appimage-linux.md

 Feel free to comment or share this link!
 You can also tweak the script for advanced setups or create a pull request to improve it 💡

----

-Let me know if you'd like me to generate the actual `.sh` file and folder structure so you can upload it to GitHub Pages as a downloadable file.